jcheminform/covid-editorial/editorial.i.md

-# If not a COVID-19 special issue, what does it need from cheminformatics?
+# If not a COVID-19 special issue, what does a pandemic need from cheminformatics?

 (authors in alphabetical order of their surnames)

-Rajarshi Guha, 0000-0001-7403-8819, **Affiliation** Egon Willighagen, 0000-0001-7542-0286, Dept of Bioinformatics - BiGCaT, NUTRIM, Maastricht University
+Rajarshi Guha, 0000-0001-7403-8819, **Affiliation** <br />
+Egon Willighagen, 0000-0001-7542-0286, Dept of Bioinformatics - BiGCaT, NUTRIM, Maastricht University

 The COVID-19 pandemic has resulted in a spur of research.
 As if everyone like to contribute to a solution